 As many as 3.5 out of every 10,000 newborns have intestinal atresia, or a blockage that occurs anywhere in the intestine.
-California Pediatric Surgical Group provides comprehensive care for congenital anomalies like intestinal atresia at their locations in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices.
+California Pediatric Surgical Group provides comprehensive care for congenital anomalies like intestinal atresia at their locations in Santa Barbara, and Ventura, California, offices.
 For expert treatment of intestinal atresia, call the location nearest you or book an appointment online today.

 Also known as small bowel atresia, intestinal atresia is a congenital condition that involves a blockage or obstruction in the small intestine.
 Atresia is a complete blockage of the intestine, but if the intestine is only partially blocked, it’s called stenosis.